pingcap/tidb-dev-guide/src/understand-tidb/session.md

 }
 ```

 The `session.CommitTxn()` function will handle the `commit`, including retry (if permitted).
-There is also special handling for both pessimistic and optimistic transactions, as well as removing the KV pairs which apply to temporary tables from the transaction buffer.
+There is also special handling for both pessimistic and optimistic transactions, as well as removing the key-value pairs which apply to temporary tables from the transaction buffer.

 ## See also